KikeVen/futurelearn_challenge/future_102/learning_resource/readme.md

 For example we may have a block of sequential code that we would like to reuse and call it when we need it.

-We may want to print to screen a string with a line above and bellow to bring attention to it
+We may want to print to screen a string with a line above and below to bring attention to it

 ```text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~